AtlasAnalyticsLab/AtlasPatch/README.md

 - **`--tissue-thresh`**: Minimum tissue area as percentage of image
   - Filters out very small tissue regions
-  - Typical range: 0.01-1.0
+  - Range: 0.0-1.0
-  - Unit: percentage (not proportion)
+  - Unit: percentage

-**Segmentation Parameters:**

-- **`--thumbnail-size`**: Size of thumbnail for SAM2 inference
-  - Larger values = more accurate segmentation but slower
-  - Common values: 1024, 2048
-  - Limited by GPU memory

-**Geometry Parameters:**

-- **`--require-all-points`**: Toggle for patch validation strictness
-  - False (default, lenient): Any of 4 corners inside tissue = valid
-  - True (strict): All 4 corners must be inside tissue

-- **`--use-padding`**: Allow patches extending beyond image boundaries
-  - True (default): Patches at edges can extend beyond bounds
-  - False: Patches must be fully contained within image

 ## Tasks
 - [x] Extract patches at different magnification level
-- [ ] Add visualization module to visualize the patches
+- [x] Add visualization module to visualize the patches
-- [ ] Decide on the final arguments and parameter we are going to expose / de-expose
+- [x] Decide on the final arguments and parameter we are going to expose / de-expose
-- [ ] Check if file exist in the output directory and if so then skip it
+- [x] Check if file exist in the output directory and if so then skip it
 - [ ] Support parallelization for a single GPU
 - [ ] Support paralelization for multipl GPUs